electrode-io/electrode-native/docs/platform-parts/runner.md

 ## Electrode React Native Runner

 The ERN platform contains two runners, one for each mobile platform (Android and iOS).
-Both runners are very simple and light-weight mobile applications--similar to new application projects in Android Studio or XCode.
+Both runners are simple, light-weight mobile applications--similar to new application projects in Android Studio or XCode.

 The ERN runner application is used to run your standalone MiniApp so that you can effectively develop, debug, and test your MiniApp--before releasing a new or updated version of the MiniApp.